 Learning Latin may seem daunting, but it can help increase your chances of understanding other modern languages and broaden your horizons.

-Latin has been the basis for many European languages since the Middle Ages and is still used in medicine, science, and law even today.
+Latin has been the basis for many European languages since the Middle Ages.
+It is still used in medicine, science, and law even today.

-Furthermore, by studying Latin grammar, you will become familiar with sentence structures common to most modern European languages like German or Dutch.
+Furthermore, by studying Latin grammar, you will become familiar with sentence structures common to most modern European languages, such as German or Dutch.

 Learning a Latin Curriculum in the Grammar, Logic, and Rhetoric Stages of Classical Education